Giacomo Puccini: Style and critical reception

+Puccini has influenced popular culture.
+Jonathan Larson's rock musical Rent is a modern reworking of La Boheme.
+Pinkerton, an album by the band Weezer, takes inspiration from Madama Butterly.
+Rivers Cuomo explains: "I went back to school to study music, and one of the things I got into was the Italian opera composer Puccini.
+One of my favorite operas by him was Madama Butterfly, specifically when the role was played by Maria Callas.
+On tour, I would listen to her every night after the show and be so moved by the depth of emotion and sadness and tragedy."
+The American songwriter Tom Waits, who has written operas with Robert Wilson, recalls hearing "Nessun Dorma" from Turandot "in the kitchen at Coppola's with Raul Julia one night, and it changed my life, that particular Aria. ...
+It was like giving a cigar to a five-year old.
+I turned blue, and I cried."

 In his work on Puccini, Julian Budden describes Puccini as a gifted and original composer, noting the innovation hidden in the popularity of works such as "Che gelida manina".
 He describes the aria in musical terms (the signature embedded in the harmony for example), and points out that its structure was rather unheard of at the time, having three distinct musical paragraphs that nonetheless form a complete and coherent whole.
 This gumption in musical experimentation was the essence of Puccini's style, as evidenced in his diverse settings and use of the motif to express ideas beyond those in the story and text.

 Puccini has, however, consistently been the target of condescension by some music critics who find his music insufficiently sophisticated or difficult.
 Some have explicitly condemned his efforts to please his audience, such as this contemporary Italian critic:

 He willingly stops himself at minor genius, stroking the taste of the public ... obstinately shunning too-daring innovation ...
 A little heroism, but not taken to great heights; a little bit of veristic comedy, but brief; a lot of sentiment and romantic idyll: this is the recipe in which he finds happiness. ([E]gli si arresta volentieri alla piccola genialità, accarezzando il gusto del pubblico ... rifuggendo ostinato dalle troppo ardite innovazioni. ...
 Un po' di eroismo, ma non spinto a grandi altezze, un po' di commedia verista, ma breve; molto idillio sentimentale e romantico: ecco la ricetta in cui egli compiace.)